ArJKloek/huaslogo/README.md

 # huaslogo
-PGF code and command for the creation of the Hanzehogeschool of Groningen logo
+PGF code and command for the creation of the Hanzehogeschool of Groningen logo in Latex.